The Oklahoma Clearinghouse for Early Childhood Success (Clearinghouse)

 A: If you completed a submission and disagree with the rating, you may appeal your decision by emailing us at Clearinghouse@okschoolreadiness.org.

 Q: Is there anything available to support smaller home based child care centers?

 A: Great question!
 Yes, we want to hear your innovative ideas and see your practice-based submissions.
 Clearinghouse staff are available to assist you in completing your submission.
 As submissions move through the process and implementation supports are created, we will make these available to all types of early childhood programs.

-Q: How can I be nominated to be part of the Clearinghouse Committees?
+Q: How can I be part of the Clearinghouse Committees?

-A: If you are interested in serving on one, please email to firstname.lastname@example.org.
-We will forward to the Nominating and Governance Committee.
+A: If you are interested in serving on one, please email firstname.lastname@example.org.

 Q: If a practice is submitted and approved, does that mean Oklahoma will require me to implement in my home-based child care, child care center, Head Start or other early childhood learning program?

 A: The Clearinghouse was built to drive innovation and quality along with options for early childhood programs.
 For a particular program, training, suggestion, etc. to become a licensing or contact requirement, it would be need to go through the licensing or contract agency’s process.